MISSIONS SUPPORTED BY GRACE PRESBYTERIAN...

 Meals on Wheels

 The Meals on Wheels program at GPC started in 1985 as a need seen by a concerned member.
-The program has grown over the years and currently serves over 20 meals per week to senior adults in the Temple community every Tuesday and Thursday.
-The program can always use more volunteers to serve as cooks or drivers.
+The program has grown over the years and currently serve 24 hot meals per week, plus a frozen casserole to senior adults in the Temple community every Tuesday.
+This program can always use more volunteers to serve as cooks, drivers, provide frozen casseroles and assemble dessert/salad containers.
+Please consider this vital outreach mission.
 If interested email us.
 (Local)

 Churches Touching Lives for Christ

 Churches Touching Lives for Christ is an ecumenical organization of churches working with the support of area business and social service organizations. to meet basic human needs on a temporary and/or emergency basis.
 The staff is composed entirely of volunteers who assist 200 plus families per week.
 CTLC embraces all ethnic and age groups and has tens of thousands of clients on file that have received aid.
 CTLC is presently supported by over 30 area churches and numerous business and social service organizations and serves Temple and all rural areas within east Bell County.